 We are very conscious of the impact that visitors have on the children, as well as the disruption to the routines of our staff.
 We therefore require that potential visitors, as specified above, must contact Belinda – email@example.com – a minimum of two weeks in advance to organise a suitable date for a visit.
 We shall endeavour to assist with the date requested, however this may not always be possible due to school commitments (school attendance is all-day from Monday to Saturday inclusive).

 Visitors are required to complete a “Visitor Compliancy Agreement” form on arrival, and show photographic ID i.e. driver’s license or passport.

 We are unable to organise visits without the required notice.
-No visits are permitted on Saturdays and Sundays.

 Visitors are NOT permitted unless accompanied by a member of our Cambodian office staff or a member of the Australian committee.
 There are no exceptions to this rule.

 If visiting the Angkor Wat temple complex please read this code of conduct document provided by the Cambodian government.